Monday, December 12, 2011

 Monday, September 26, 2011

-NMB Pride Is Our Heritage Day!
+NMB Pride Was Our Heritage Day!

-This past Saturday saw a first for my home town.
-Almost 20 years into our new democracy, Port Elizabeth still had not had a Pride parade or Pride event, in fact it was sometimes a pit-stop for travelers on their way from somewhere else, to Pride events being held - well, somewhere else.
-All that changed last Saturday, when the very first Nelson Mandela Bay Pride was held - and I was so very proud!
+This past Saturday saw a first for my home town: Almost 20 years into our new democracy, Port Elizabeth still had not had a Pride parade or Pride event, in fact it was sometimes a pit-stop for travelers on their way from somewhere else, to Pride events being held - well, somewhere else.

 Tuesday, September 20, 2011